Languages English, Hebrew

 Other information HEIGHT NO DISADVANTAGE

-At 172 centimetres tall, he is shorter than many of his opponents, but doesn't see his lack of height as a disadvantage.
+At 172 centimetres tall, he is shorter than many of his opponents but he does not see his lack of height as a disadvantage.
 "I think I'm lucky to be this size.
 I think it's something that's helped me, I don't think I've been the most consistent fencer, but I think my ability to make the most out of what I have and accept, 'Okay, these are my tools', has helped me improve and get some decent results.
 I come up against fencers like Yannick Borel and I know he's very tall, very strong, very big, and I have to make sure I'm as precise and as accurate as possible.
 [But] the question of how tall someone is shouldn't make a difference.
 You come to the bout saying, 'I can win'.
 It doesn't matter about size.
 It's a question of mindset.
 You need to believe you can win." (academyoffencingmasters.com, 16 Jul 2020)

 He was born in Israel to parents from Australia.
-His family moved to Australia for five years when he was a child, before returning to Israel in 2004. (academyoffencingmasters.com, 16 Jul 2020; algemeiner.com, 13 Mar 2012)
+His family moved to Australia for five years when he was a child before returning to Israel in 2004. (academyoffencingmasters.com, 16 Jul 2020; algemeiner.com, 13 Mar 2012)

 Compare two fencers head-to-head to see how they stack up against each other.